ClearBlade/native-libraries/clearblade.md

 Class: ClearBlade.Lock()

 This class allows for interacting with cache locks.
-The lock name must be included where the name is asked for in the code service.
+If the lock is being used across multiple services, they must all use the same lock name.

 To instantiate the permissions class just call: